Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Are there many Americans buying property and living in Ivory Coast in 2026?

-The American expat community in Ivory Coast appears to be growing modestly, driven by expanding business ties, the presence of the American Chamber of Commerce (AmCham-CI), and increasing foreign investment in the country's infrastructure and real estate sectors.
+The American expat community in Ivory Coast appears to be slowly growing, driven by the expansion of US-linked companies and international organizations operating in Abidjan, the presence of an active American Chamber of Commerce (AmCham-CI), and improving urban infrastructure and services in the city's main expat zones.

 Do foreigners have the same buying rights as locals in Ivory Coast?